-Demonstrate leadership in serving God's mission in the world.
-This will be measured by their ability to:

-- 1) Articulate pertinent theological understandings from their religious tradition's perspective clearly and with insight; - a) Exhibit leadership in worship through presence, voice, and language as the intern reads Scripture, leads prayer, and other aspects of worship as would be expected of a ministry leader in their religious tradition; - b) Demonstrate competency in preaching including biblical interpretation, connection to the congregation/community, use of illustrations, organizational clarity, and delivery; - c) Demonstrate effectiveness in teaching adults, using appropriate teaching and learning methods for their religious tradition;
+- 1. Demonstrate leadership in serving God's mission in the world.
+This will be measured by their ability to: - a.
+Articulate pertinent theological understandings from a Lutheran perspective clearly and with insight; - b.
+Exhibit leadership in worship through presence, voice, and language as they read Scripture, lead prayer, and lead liturgy; - c.
+Demonstrate competency in preaching including biblical interpretation, connection to the congregation/community, use of illustrations, organizational clarity, and delivery; - Demonstrate effectiveness in teaching adults, through the creation of comfortable learning environments and inclusion of appropriate teaching and learning methods; - e.
+Exhibit effectiveness in teaching youth and children through the creation of comfortable learning environments and developmentally appropriate teaching and learning methods; - f.
+Display competence in evangelism as it involves the ability to welcome and interact with strangers, and offers a witness to Jesus Christ; - g.
+Engage in appropriate pastoral care through the ability to develop trusting relationships, listen empathetically, respond to crisis and grief situations, discern the needs of people, and respect confidential information;

-- d) Exhibit effectiveness in teaching youth and children using developmentally appropriate teaching and learning methods; - e) Display competence in evangelism as it involves the ability to welcome and interact with those who are not already church members, and offering a witness to Jesus Christ; - f) Engage in appropriate pastoral care through the ability to develop trusting relationships, listen empathetically, respond to crisis and grief situations, discern the needs of people, and respect confidential information; - g) Demonstrate administrative ability through working with groups, dealing with change and conflict, responding constructively to criticism, and accomplishing tasks in a timely manner; - h) Articulate and model Christian stewardship of life, talents, and money in pastoral leadership and personal life; - i) Exhibit leadership of social ministry through sensitivity to issues of need and justice in the community and empowerment of others to respond out of their faith commitment. - i) Demonstrate the ability to build and sustain healthy relationships, a resilient personal faith life, and appropriate self-care.
+- Demonstrate administrative ability through working with groups, dealing with change and conflict, responding constructively to criticism, and accomplishing tasks in a timely manner; - i.
+Articulate and model Christian stewardship of life, talents, and money in pastoral leadership and personal life; - j.
+Exhibit leadership of social ministry through sensitivity to issues of need and justice in the community and empowerment of others to respond out of their faith commitment. - k.
+Demonstrate the ability to build and sustain healthy relationships, a resilient personal faith life, and appropriate self-care.

-12-Month Rubrics
+12-Month ELCA Rubrics

-Interns, Supervisors, and Support Committees should use these rubrics when completing the Final Evaluation.
+Interns, Supervisors, and Support Committees should use these rubrics when completing the ELCA 12-month Evaluation.

-Not Yet Competent Competent Leadership OUTCOME: Demonstrate leadership in serving God's mission in the world (for example: through the congregation, or in partnership with other churches in their denomination or with ecumenical partners).
+Not Yet Competent Competent Leadership OUTCOME: Demonstrate leadership in serving God's mission in the world (for example: through the congregation, in partnership with the ELCA-including synods and churchwide - and with ecumenical partners).
 Has not participated in the life of the church beyond the internship context.
 Lacks awareness of congregational leadership needs.
 Keeps to oneself.
-Shows hesitancy in taking a leadership role including with the internship committee.
+Shows hesitancy in taking a leadership role including the internship committee.
 Unable to carry out a ministry plan.
 Engages with the larger church beyond the internship context.
 Demonstrates leadership in the life of the congregation including the internship committee.
 Envisions, initiates, and evaluates a ministry plan.
 Empowers others in their baptismal vocation for daily living.
 Engages and equips others for particular ministry tasks.
-Theological Articulation OUTCOME: Articulate pertinent theological understandings clearly and with insight about the Christian faith from their tradition's perspective.
-Unable to articulate clear theological understandings of basic facets of their tradition's theology such as: (Intern and supervisor should identify key aspects of theology that the intern should be able to articulate Fails to integrate theological understandings of the Christian faith into practices of pastoral ministry.
-Is able to articulate clear theological understandings of basic facets of their tradition's theology such as: (aspects of theology identified by intern and supervisor at the beginning of the internship) Offers theological reflection of Christian faith on issues related to pastoral ministry.
+Theological Articulation OUTCOME: Articulate pertinent theological understandings clearly and with insight about the Christian faith from a Lutheran perspective.
+Unable to articulate clear theological understandings of basic facets of Lutheran theology such as Word/Sacrament; Means of Grace; Theology of Cross; Justification by grace through faith, Law/Gospel.
+Fails to integrate theological understandings of the Christian faith into practices of pastoral ministry.
+Is able to articulate clear theological understandings of basic facets of Lutheran theology such as Word/Sacrament; Means of Grace; Theology of Cross; Justification by grace through faith; Law/Gospel.
+Offers theological reflection of Christian faith on issues related to pastoral ministry.
 Integrates theological understandings of the Christian faith into practices of pastoral ministry.